Nvidia to invest $1 billion for 2.9% stake in Nokia amid push towards artificial intelligence — Here's what we know | Company Business News

-(Bloomberg) -- Nvidia Corp. plans to make a $1 billion equity investment in Nokia Oyj, as the AI sector’s kingmaker bets on the Finnish company’s pivot from mobile networking kit into artificial intelligence.
+Jensen Huang's Nvidia is planning to make an equity investment woth $1 billion in Nokia Oyj, as the AI chipmaker bets on the Finland-based company's turnaround from mobile networking kit into artificial intelligence.

-Nokia will issue about 166 million shares to Nvidia at $6.01 apiece, giving Nvidia a 2.9% stake, the companies said in a statement on Tuesday.
-Nvidia’s chips will be used to accelerate Nokia’s software for 5G and 6G networks and Nvidia will explore ways to use Nokia’s data center technology in its AI infrastructure, they said.
+Nvidia will purchase 166 million shares of Nvidia at $6.01 apiece, getting a 2.9 per cent stake in the company, according to a statement by the the companies.
+In turn, Nvidia will give Nokia access to its chips to enhance the company's for 5G and 6G networks.

+Nvidia will also expole ways to utilise the data centre technology of Nokia in its AI infrastructure, the companies said.

 Nokia, best known for selling mobile network parts, has been pushing into data centers — a business that’s growing thanks to the growing demand for computing capacity from the artificial intelligence boom.
 The move has paid off, and helped Nokia beat Wall Street estimates last quarter.
 The Espoo, Finland-based company earlier this year bought Infinera Corp. for $2.3 billion to expand into networking products for AI data centers.